SixPraxis/TornScripts/README.md

 Miscellaneous scripts for Torn.com

 ### Torn Personal Stats Aide
 (Userscript) Displays the graph data on the personal stats page in text form for quick reading.
+Also adds a profile links to the users section.

 ![Text is added to the title bar above the graph](https://raw.githubusercontent.com/SixPraxis/TornScripts/master/images/aideComparison.png)
 __________